What do we do?

-> Staff members acting as advocates for Survivor Advocacy Services have limited confidentiality.
-They are required to report only general information about the incidents of gender-based violence such as the nature, date, time, and general location of the incident and will take care to avoid reporting personally identifiable information about a survivor.
-Advocates will consult with the survivor regarding what information needs to be withheld to protect their identity.
+Staff members acting as advocates for Survivor Advocacy Services have limited confidentiality.
+They are required to report only general information about incidents of gender-based violence, such as the nature, date, time and general location of the incident and will take care to avoid reporting personally identifiable information about a survivor.
+Advocates consult with survivors on information to be withheld to protect privacy.

-> Survivor Advocacy Services has an advocate on-call 24 hours a day to provide:
+Survivor Advocacy Services has an advocate to provide:

-> - Safety planning
+- Safety planning

 - Serve as a resource to help survivors understand the University process